AdobeDocs/cc-everywhere/docs/quickstart.md

 * [Customization](customization.md)
 #

-CCX SDK lets you launch a CCX editor within your own application.
+CC Everywhere SDK lets you launch a CCX editor within your own application.
 This guide explains how to start using the SDK in your own app.

 > [Step 1: Get an API Key](#step-1-sign-up-for-api-key)